Friedrich Graf von der Schulenburg: Early life

+First World War

-At the outbreak of World War I, Schulenburg became the Chief of Staff of the Guards Corps commanded by Karl von Plettenberg.
-Schulenburg participated on the Western Front as part of the Guard Corps, which is part of the 2nd Army.
-In 1915, Schulenburg became Oberst.
-In 1916, Schulenburg became the Chief of Staff of the 5th Army replacing Konstantin Schmidt von Knobelsdorf, who held extremist political views.
-For a while, Schulenburg was the Chief of Staff of the 6th Army of Ludwig von Falkenhausen.
-In October 1916, he joined Crown Prince Wilhelm as Chief of Staff at the headquarters of the Army Group German Crown Prince.
+At the outbreak of World War I, Schulenburg became the chief of staff of the Guards Corps commanded by Karl von Plettenberg.
+Schulenburg participated on the western front as part of the Guard Corps, which was part of the 2nd Army.
+In 1915, Schulenburg was promoted to Oberst.
+In 1916, Schulenburg became the chief of staff of the 5th Army replacing Konstantin Schmidt von Knobelsdorf, who held extremist political views.
+For a while, Schulenburg was the chief of staff of the 6th Army of Ludwig von Falkenhausen.
+In October 1916, he joined Wilhelm, German Crown Prince as chief of staff at the headquarters of the Army Group German Crown Prince.
 The two developed Operation Alberich which gave Germany some hope of winning the war.
 On 12 April 1917, Schulenburg received the Pour le Mérite.
 He added oak leaves on 23 March 1918.
-In June 1918, Schulenburg became General Major.
+In June 1918, Schulenburg was promoted to Generalmajor.
 Schulenburg advised Wilhelm II to abdicate his title of German Emperor but keep the title of King of Prussia.
 He also advised Wilhelm II to order the army to fight against the revolutionary forces.
+Shortly after the end of the war, Schulenburg retired from the army in May 1919 and lived on his estate in Mecklenburg.